iocron/typo3-gulp-scss/README.md

 - Node 8.x or higher (check with `node --version`)
 - NPM 5.6 or higher (check with `npm --version`)
-- Gulp CLI (you can simply install it with: `npm install gulp-cli -g` if you have npm installed already)
+- Gulp CLI (you can simply install it with: `npm install gulp-cli -g` if you have node/npm installed already)

 If Node/NPM is not installed on your system then please install it: https://nodejs.org/en/download/

 ## Install:

-1. Copy this script into your typo3 theme folder, then switch into your theme folder (`cd \<myTheme\>`)
+1. Copy this script into your typo3 theme folder, then switch into your theme folder (`cd <myTheme>`)
 2. Initialize the project / dependencies and install gulp + dependencies with: `npm install`
 3. Type in `gulp` for all available commands (for more information see further below)
 4. (Optionally) Setup your dev environment if you have atom or vscode installed: `gulp setup`